consensusnetworks/casimir-operator/README.md

 The [SSV node installation guide](https://docs.ssv.network/operator-user-guides/operator-node/installation) walks through preparing the required services, securely generating an operator keystore, and configuring the node.
 Note, you can also use [ETH Docker's SSV support](https://eth-docker.net/Support/SSV) to combine your Ethereum RPC node and SSV node into a single stack.

-### SSV DKG Server
+### SSV DKG Node

-You can follow the [SSV DKG server installation guide](https://github.com/bloxapp/ssv-dkg#operator-quick-start) to add a DKG server to your operator.
-The DKG server configuration will also require your encrypted operator keystore and password file paths. **You must provide a public DKG node URL to Casimir during registration.**
+You can follow the [SSV DKG node installation guide](https://github.com/bloxapp/ssv-dkg#operator-quick-start) to add a DKG node to your operator.
+The DKG node configuration will also require your encrypted operator keystore and password file paths. **You must provide a public DKG node URL to Casimir during registration.**

 ### Development